Our Courses

 Protesters holding a sign that reads "I can't believe we still have to protest this crap."What to Expect in This Class:

-This course provides historic and contemporary perspectives on social change, activism, and resistance.
+This course provides historic and contemporary perspectives on social change, social movements, and activism.
 You will be exposed to an overview of social movements, and you’ll examine examples of activist voices in television, film, the arts, and/or popular music.
-Movements such as the Civil Rights Movement, Women’s Movement, Environmental Movement, Gay and Lesbian Movement, and American Indian Movement, among others, may be covered.
+Movements such as the Civil Rights Movement, Environmental Movement, and Gay and Lesbian Movement, among others, may be covered.
 This course pays close attention to the ways in which activism is represented in our culture, and it examines a variety of methods used to enact social change.
 Course concepts and themes will be demonstrated through lectures, discussions, readings, multi-media presentations, and possible guest lectures.
-You may be required to engage in activism of your choosing, depending on the instructor.

 SOC 150: The Social Lives of Children and Youth – 5 credits